 |Alumni of other law schools studying for the bar examination||$30 for 90 days|

 All library users are subject to the Law Library’s Guidelines for Visitors.
-Any visitor who fails to abide by library policies—or who appears to be a nuisance or danger to others—may be removed at the discretion of the library director or his designee.
+Any visitor who fails to abide by library policies—or who appears to be a nuisance or danger to others—may be removed from the premises.

 Wireless (WiFi) Internet and computer lab network access are available to University of La Verne faculty, staff, and students through the University’s account authentication.
 Fee-paying members and other authorized uses may request WiFi access for the duration of their subscription at the Circulation Desk.
 Other visitors may request temporary guest access by completing an online form.
 Limited Internet access is also available, subject to the Guidelines for Visitors, at a public terminal near the Circulation Desk.